-Individuals with Lynch syndrome have an up to eighty two percent (82%) risk of contracting colon cancer during their lifetimes.
+Those with LS face an up to eighty two percent (82%) risk of contracting colon cancer during their lifetimes.
 If this occurs, treatment often involves prophylactic (preventative) surgeries, including:

 Colon Resection: This procedure is ordinarily prescribed for individuals with Lynch syndrome and who have contracted active colon cancer which cannot be removed by colonoscopy.
 In most cases where the tumors are on the right, subtotal colectomy is favored with preferences of the patient actively elicited.
 This involves removal of most the colon, leaving a small amount to be reattached to the rectum.